Immanuel Lutheran Church

 Today, Coryell County continues to thrive as a vibrant community.
 It is home to a diverse population and offers a mix of urban and rural landscapes.
 The county's rich history can be seen in its historic buildings, museums, and landmarks, all of which provide a glimpse into the past and contribute to the county's unique cultural identity.

-This timeline provides a condensed summary of the historical journey of Coryell County, Texas.
+This timeline provides a concise overview of the key events in the history of Coryell County, Texas.